Ultimate San Francisco Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-The abbreviation BRRRR is a description of a long-term investment plan — Buy, Rehab, Rent, Refinance, Repeat.
-If you desire to increase your investments, the BRRRR is an excellent strategy to follow.
-It is required that you are qualified to receive a “cash-out” refinance loan for the strategy to work.
+The term BRRRR is a description of a long-term lease strategy — Buy, Rehab, Rent, Refinance, Repeat.
+If you want to increase your investments, the BRRRR is an excellent method to utilize.
+It is required that you be able to obtain a “cash-out” refinance for the system to be successful.

 Factors to Consider